Worship Ministries

 Eucharistic Visitors are licensed to bring Communion directly from a primary worship service Sunday morning to those who are home-bound, hospitalized, or otherwise prevented from attending services.
 It is one way to include our sick and shut-ins in the Eucharist.

 Licensed Worship Leaders are specially trained and licensed to lead a service of public worship.
-At St. Patrick’s this usually means leading Morning Prayer the weekend of Diocesan Council and Evening Prayer or Stations of the Cross during Lent.
+At St. Patrick’s this usually means leading Morning Prayer the weekend of Diocesan Council and Evening Prayer on weekdays throughout the year, or Stations of the Cross during Lent.
 Other opportunities do occasionally arise.

-If you are interested in participating in any of these ministries, please contact the church office or talk with our senior Verger, Danny Meaders, after the service on Sunday.
+If you are interested in participating in any of these ministries, please contact the church office or talk with our senior Verger, Doug MacCullagh, or the Sacristan, Jason Trumble, after the service on Sunday.

 Service Ministries